mdebellis/SemanticKG-Design/data_product/readme.md

-Here’s a concise, neutral **README boilerplate** you can drop straight into the `data_product` directory.
-It keeps the explanation high-level and leaves the conceptual depth for the book.

----

 ## Data Product / Catalog Example

 This directory contains a **minimal, self-contained example** used throughout the book to illustrate how **Data Products**, **Catalog metadata**, and **Documents** can be modeled and queried as part of a Retrieval-Augmented Generation (RAG) workflow.